inmo-jang/rain_teleoperation/dynamic_obstacle_avoidance.md

 ### Pose Estimation by DOPE

-* Launch a Astra Camera
+* Launch a Astra Camera and match its coordinate with the UR's coordinate (hacky)
 ```
 roslaunch astra_camera astra.launch
+rosrun tf2_ros static_transform_publisher 1.45 -0.05 0.135 3.141592 0 0 world camera_astra_link
 ```

 * Run DOPE and match the coordination of pose estimation result with the UR5's coordinate (TODO: I have done it in a hacky way)